ZachRizzuto/functions-practice/README.md

 - The repo has the "exercises" folder with 4 exercise files (e1.js, e2.js, ... etc).
 Each file includes the task/tasks description, and a placeholder for your code.
 - Descriptions for every next exercise is located in /exercise-info/ folder
-- Open e1.js file and start writing function code in the "Your code goes here..." placeholder to achieve the goals described.
+- Open e1.js file and start writing function code in the "Your code goes here... " placeholder to achieve the goals described.
 - **!!!
 We don't have any restricted methods for this assignment, unless any restriction is set for the function individually in the task description.
 Please, pay attention to every exercise task description.**
 - Once you are done, run the test command ```npm run test-1``` in the command line, where "1" is the current exercise number.
 This will start the test environment and show the passed and failed tests for the current code you have written.
 - If the test results have all tests passed (no red comments), consider it to be finished successfully, then switch to the next exercise file.